Bujo key ideas for rapid logging

 🔺 = Attended appointment

 Sometimes though you are not able to finish a task in the same month or week, then you must migrate the task.
-Migration is basically rewriting items you haven’t finish in another current spread.
+Migration is basically rewriting items you haven’t finished in another current spread.

 Use the ᐳ sign to classify a task as migrated (some people might also use an arrow – ⥅):